 Water resources management: Actions and actors in the terrain

-The Government of Nepal took a World Bank loan in the early 1970s for development of an improved drinking water and sewerage system in Kathmandu.
+The Government of Nepal took a World Bank loan in the early 1970s for developing an improved drinking water and sewerage system in Kathmandu.
 With no water quality/ supply improvement in sight people started raising concerns in the 1980s.
 Growing pressure from the Press led the Government to form an independent Commission (Pokhryal Commission) in 1986.
-The Commission made recommendations of fundamental nature such as decentralization, creation of municipality, restructuring of the Board/Utility and formation of a Tariff Commission among others.
+The Commission made recommendations of a fundamental nature such as decentralisation, creation of municipality, restructuring of the Board/Utility and formation of a Tariff Commission among others.
 Unfortunately the report was gathering dust for almost ten years.
 During that period resources and foreign aid continued to flow in.
-Between 1990 and 1995, UNDP alone invested close to 10 million dollars in studying Kathmandu’s water supply system.
-In the meantime water supply service further deteriorated and dumping of solid wastes on the riverside continued.
+Between 1990 and 1995, UNDP alone invested close to USD 10 million to study Kathmandu’s water supply system.
+In the meantime, water supply service further deteriorated and dumping of solid waste on the riverside continued.

-According to Dixit, the immediate issues that need to be addressed for restoring the Bagmati are quality drinking water services, sewerage & wastewater treatment, solid waste disposal, squatters and slums, sand/river mining, getting institutions right, regulations and laws, and sustainable urban development.
+According to Dixit, the immediate issues that need to be addressed to restore the Bagmati are quality drinking water services, sewerage and wastewater treatment, solid waste disposal, squatters and slums, sand/river mining, regulations and laws, and sustainable urban development.
 There is a need to look at the historical context within which modern development and technology in water/irrigation and hydropower and the institutions that manage them have come up in Nepal.
-This reflection needs to accomplish the following not only for Nepal but for entire South Asia –
+This reflection needs to accomplish the following not only for Nepal but for all of South Asia:

 Wicked problems, uncomfortable knowledge and clumsy solutions

 Dipak Gyawali’s lecture focused on the historical, socio-cultural and institutional context in which water is used and managed.
-The current crisis in water management is due to institutional failure and this is why we have failed to prevent the rivers from becoming sewers in spite of their holy status.
+The current crisis in water management is due to institutional failure and this is why we have failed to prevent rivers from becoming sewers despite their holy status.
 Gyawali notes that wicked problems need to be tackled with uncomfortable knowledge so we do not end up with clumsy solutions.

-The World Bank entered the urban water supply sector in Nepal by funding the first water supply project in 1973 which developed over a period of 12 years into three projects (I/II/III) covering twelve major cities of Nepal.
-The project was aimed at improvement of the water supply system (24X7), building of sewerage systems and cleaning up of the Bagmati river.
-At the end of the project, water supply far from improving shrunk and the Bagmati remains as polluted as ever.
-There was an average of seventy per cent loss in the system as a whole.
-The Government of Nepal faced difficulties when the World Bank insisted on raising water tariffs.
+The World Bank entered the urban water supply sector in Nepal by funding the first water supply project in 1973 which developed over a period of 12 years into three projects (I/II/III) covering twelve major cities.
+The project was aimed at improving the water supply system (24X7), building sewerage systems and cleaning up of the Bagmati river.
+At the end of the project, water supply shrunk and the Bagmati remains as polluted as ever.
+There was an average of seventy percent loss in the system as a whole.
+The Government of Nepal faced difficulties when the World Bank insisted on raising the water tariff.
 The first casualties in countries with donor driven development are the institutions.
 In this case the pani goswara system which had been created was bypassed to create a Water Supply Board and later on a Corporation.
-A new system was brought in over riding the old thereby creating a mess in the process.
+A new system was brought to override the old thereby creating a mess in the process.
 The Pokhryal Commission was set up to alleviate the institutional failure.

 Sewerage systems were the forgotten end of the business and the focus continued to be on water supply augmentation.
 Following the exit of the World Bank, the Asian Development Bank (ADB) jumped in.
-There has been no attempt to control the loss or deal with the mess in the municipal system because the institutions that were created are essentially construction oriented outfits designed to disburse foreign aid and not equipped for water management or distribution.
-The water bureaucracy got stuck with the Melamchi water supply scheme, a mega project which entails construction of a 30 km long diversion tunnel excavated by drill and blast method to bring in raw water from Melamchi river to Sundarijal outlet.
+There has been no attempt to control the loss or deal with the mess in the municipal system because the institutions that were created are essentially construction oriented outfits designed to disburse foreign aid and are not equipped to manage or distribute water.
+The water bureaucracy got stuck with the Melamchi water supply scheme, a mega project which entails the construction of a 30 km long diversion tunnel excavated by drill and blast method to bring in raw water from Melamchi river to Sundarijal outlet.

-Ramaswamy Iyer noted during the discussion that the rivers have self cleaning properties but with increased extraction we reduce the capacity of the rivers to deal with the enormous amount of waste, be it domestic sewage, chemical pollution, industrial effluents or agricultural residues.
+Ramaswamy Iyer noted during the discussion that the rivers have self cleaning properties but with increased extraction we reduce their capacity to deal with the enormous amounts of waste, be it domestic sewage, chemical pollution, industrial effluents or agricultural residues.
 Multiple approaches are required to tackle these.
-Industry has to be forced to follow some sort of recycling or reuse, so that in the long run they move towards the goal of zero effluent and zero net water budget.
+Industry has to be forced to follow some sort of recycling or reuse, so that they move towards the goal of zero effluents and zero net water budget in the long run.
 Some industries are doing it in their own interests.

 Chemical pollution can be controlled, but non point pollution from agriculture is difficult to control.
 There is a need to change the character of the chemical intensive green revolution led agriculture.
-As regards STPs two answers have been suggested – extensive decentralized sewage treatment instead of huge centralized STPs.
+As regards STPs, two answers have been suggested – extensive decentralised sewage treatment instead of huge centralised STPs.
 The other is to lay interceptor sewers so that the sewage does not end up in the river.
-But there are multiple answers and through a combination we have to reduce the kinds of pollutants that go into the river.
+There are multiple answers and through a combination we have to reduce the kinds of pollutants that go into the river.
 The whole idea of first reducing the river into a sewer and then undertaking massive projects and programmes for cleaning them is complete madness.

-Aditya Batra of Centre for Science and Environment noted that the STPs were not functioning for a while owing to problems with electricity, lack of engineering capacity or money to run these.
+Aditya Batra of the Centre for Science and Environment noted that the STPs were not functioning for awhile owing to problems with electricity, lack of engineering capacity or money to run these.
 There are doubts regarding how the engineering led approach of shifting the population away from septic tanks to sewerage systems is going to pan out.